This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 I’ve seen this question many, many times on Twitter, Facebook, Reddit and in comment threads.

 QUICK TIP: Always have poop bags on hand when out and about with your puppy.
 You never know when your puppy will have to poop.
-We like these Earth Rated Poop bags which are made from recycled materials.
+We like these Mighty Paw Poop bags which are made from recycled materials.

 Who Picks Up Guide Dog Poop?